jmbybel/SWENG500/FrontEnd/README.md

 # Frontend for IoT SWENG 500 Project Group 1

-Frontend piece of the project which handles the UI layer and sending user requests to the server.
+Frontend of the project which handles the UI layer and sending user requests to the server.

 ## Getting Started

-Don't have any instructions yet for getting this on your system, but they would go here.

 ### Prerequisites